-- Shut down the database, using either a SHUTDOWN IMMEDIATE or a SHUTDOWN NORMAL statement. - 2.
-Do a full backup of the database.
-The CSALTER script cannot be rolled back. - Start up the database. - 4.
+- 1. Shut down the database, using either a SHUTDOWN IMMEDIATE or a SHUTDOWN NORMAL statement. - 2.
+Do a full backup of the database, because the CSALTER script cannot be rolled back. - 3.
+Start up the database. - 4.
 Run the Database Character Set Scanner utility.